Deep-Agents/0/_posts/2019-12-5-deep-pommerman.md

 ### Bomb Handling Depression

 Skynet agents all would get depressed and stop placing bombs after one their teammates died.
-We believe this was due to the way team spirit rewards were handled, but did not find a good way of getting rid of this behavior.
+We believe this was due to the way "team spirit" rewards were handled, but did not find a good way of getting rid of this behavior.
 ![](../images/skynet-depressed.gif)

 ### Exploiting bugs in enemies strategies
-The built-in deterministic agent (SimpleAgent) has a few bugs in its AI that our agents learned to take advantage of in order to make it suicide (basically if you sit in a certain spot in relation to SimpleAgent, it will stay there and place a bomb on itself).
+The built-in deterministic agent (SimpleAgent) has a few bugs in its AI that our agents learned to take advantage of, to cause it to commit suicide.
+If our trained agent sat in a certain spot in relation to the SimpleAgent, it would consistently stay in position.
+Eventually, it would place a bomb while continuing not to move, and end up killing itself.
 ![](../images/simpleAgent-bug.gif)
-This is an example of our agent overfitting to the strategy of the enemy agent, as it is highly unlikely this precise strategy would work on any other agents.
-It was avoided by varying the enemy agents our agent had to train against (to a simple extent).
+This is an example of our agent overfitting to the quirks of the enemy agent, as it is highly unlikely this precise strategy would work on any other opponent.
+We tried to avoid overfitting to any particular agent by varying the opponent agents.
 This is a sentiment that [DeepMind's AlphaStar team](https://deepmind.com/blog/article/AlphaStar-Grandmaster-level-in-StarCraft-II-using-multi-agent-reinforcement-learning) also seems to agree with:
 >The key insight of the League is that playing to win is insufficient: instead, we need both main agents whose goal is to win versus everyone, and also exploiter agents that focus on helping the main agent grow stronger by exposing its flaws, rather than maximising their own win rate against all players.
-Using this training method, the League learns all its complex StarCraft II strategy in an end-to-end, fully automated fashion
+Using this training method, the League learns all its complex StarCraft II strategy in an end-to-end, fully automated fashion.

 ## Improvements